Prophets in Judaism

-According to the Talmud, there were 48 prophets and 7 prophetesses of Judaism (נְבִיאִים Nəvīʾīm, Tiberian: Năḇīʾīm, "Prophets", literally "spokesmen").
-The last Jewish prophet is believed to have been Malachi.
-In Jewish tradition it is believed that the period of prophecy, called Nevuah, ended with Haggai, Zechariah and Malachi (mid-5th century BCE) at which time the "Shechinah departed from Israel".
+The Talmud names 55 prophets (48 male and 7 female) of Judaism and Israel (נְבִיאִים Nəvīʾīm, Tiberian: Năḇīʾīm, "Prophets", literally "spokesmen").
+Some texts suggest a large number of lost prophets, or name up to seven prophets outside Israel.
+In Jewish tradition it is believed that Malachi was the final prophet and that the period of prophecy, Nevuah, ended with Haggai, Zechariah and Malachi (mid-5th century BCE) at which time the "Shechinah departed from Israel".

 Rabbinic tradition

 Frontispiece to the Book of Prophets, 17th-century Luther Bible, depicting the Jewish prophets.

 According to the Talmud, there were 48 prophets and 7 prophetesses who prophesied to Israel.